-Help my e-mail address has been hacked
+Help my e-mail address was hacked

 When an e-mail account is hacked or taken over, the attacker almost always uses that account to spread spam, spread viruses, and setup accounts with online services.
 If your friends, family, or coworkers are receiving e-mail from you advertising something like Viagra your e-mail may have been hacked.
 Log into your e-mail and change your e-mail account password.

-Note: E-mail can be spoofed without hacking the e-mail account.
+E-mail can be spoofed without hacking the e-mail account.
 After changing the e-mail password, if your friends continue to get e-mails you have not sent, someone is spoofing your e-mail address.

 E-mail password does not work